Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Introduction

 The paper is organized as follows: In section (\ref{sec2}), we briefly review the boundary particle formalism in JT-gravity, which is relevant for the computation of the Hartle-Hawking state in $T\bar{T}$ deformed theory.
-In sections (\ref{sec3}) and (\ref{sec4}), we first discuss how one can arrive at the expression for the $T\bar{T}$ deformed propagator and discuss the deformed partition function and density of states.
-Then, we move on to the computation of matrix model quantities like resolvents and calculate the emission probability of baby universes for the deformed theory.
-This is one of the main results of our paper.
-In section (\ref{sec5}), we briefly review the $T\Bar{T}$ deformed matrix elements and two-point density correlators.
-In section (\ref{sec6}), we compute how the growth of ERB changes with time compared to its behaviour with that of undeformed JT gravity.
-As an application of the \textit{`Complexity = Volume'} conjecture, we compute the expectation of length in the deformed theory and find how it deviates from pure JT gravity.
+Then, in sections (\ref{sec3}) and (\ref{sec4}), we discuss how one can arrive at the expression for the $T\bar{T}$ deformed propagator and discuss the computation of the emission probability of baby universes for the deformed theory.
+In section (\ref{sec5new}), we compute the double trumpet function, which is required for the computation of the planar two-loop resolvent needed for the density-density correlator.
+In section (\ref{sec5}), we briefly discuss the nature of the possible $T\Bar{T}$ deformed matrix model and comment on its cut structure.
+We also compute the density correlators in this section.
+Further, in section (\ref{sec6}), we compute how the growth of ERB changes with time compared to its behavior with that of undeformed JT gravity.
+As an application of the \textit{`Complexity = Volume'} conjecture, we compute the expectation of length in the deformed theory and find how it deviates from pure JT gravity and its dependence on the inverse temperature.
+Again this is one of the main result of the pape.
 Finally, in section (\ref{sec7}), we summarize our main findings and conclude with some future directions.
+We briefly review the partition function and density of state computation in Appendix~\eqref{aa1}.
 Some details regarding the computations of the deformed moduli space volume using the spectral curve have been given in Appendix~(\ref{a1}).
 We also comment on why we expect the $T\bar{T}$ deformed moduli space volume to be changed and present some of the relevant discussions in this specific context.